Shamzamg/ClientServer/README.md

 # ClientServer

-This projects is a Client/Server implemented in Java.
+This project is a Client/Server implemented in Java.
 Server creates a new communication thread and allocates a new port for each Client.

 ## Setup